DataGuti/Google-Advanced-Data-Analytics-Capstone-Project/README.md

 # Creating a Predictive Model for Employees Turnover using Logistic Regression and Machine Learning
 This is the final project for the Google Advanced Data Analytics Professional Certification.
 The aim of this project is to plan, analyze, construct and execute a predictive model that helps a company understand why their employees may leave and prevent it.

-This document will present a brief summary of the business case, an overview of the tasks that were
+This document will present a brief summary of the business case, an overview of the tasks that were conducted and some key metrics/results.
+However, to fully understand where the final results come from, it's necessary to explore the notebooks.
+The following order is recommended:
+  1) Salifort Motors - EDA
+  2) Logistic Regression Model
+  3) Random Forest Model

 ## Introducing the Business Case
 Salifort Motors'* senior leadership team is concerned because of how many employees are leaving the company (for the time being they won't make a difference between employees who resigned and the ones who were let go).
 This affects the work culture of the company, morale of employees and ends on high administrative and financial costs (since replacing people involves recruiting, training and upskilling).